2023 The Basque Country

 Thursday 5th Biarritz & Bayonne

 9.00 am departure.
 Drive 20 minutes west to the Atlantic coastal resort of Biarritz, made famous by the Empress Eugénie, wife of Napoleon III (1851-70); it became a well-known casino resort – British King Edward VII and Winston Churchill were amongst its regulars.
-City walking tour with Dr T, taking in its surfing beaches, fine seaside Belle Époque architecture, and a coffee pause.
-Back to Bayonne for free time for lunch, before a visit to the Musée Basque, which is near the hotel.
+Short walking tour with Dr T, taking in its surfing beaches, fine seaside Belle Époque architecture, and a coffee pause.
+Back to Bayonne for free time for lunch, before a city walking tour ending at the Musée Basque (easy walk back to hotel).
 Bayonne regards itself as the gateway to the French Basque Country, and the museum makes a good introduction.
 Finish mid-afternoon: welcome down-time, before our evening meal together.

 Friday 6th French Basque Country